 On Nov.
 19, 1863, Abraham Lincoln delivered 272 words that not only helped dedicate Gettysburg’s Soldiers’ National Cemetery, but gave a sense of hope and reunification to a town and nation that had been raged by war.
-His words still resonate 156 years later.
+His words still resonate more than 160 years later.

 In remembrance of this pivotal moment in history, we asked our visitors – what do the words of the Gettysburg Address mean to you?
 We received submissions from people from all over the country and of all different ages.
 Here are ten inspiring entries.
 Let us know in the comments – what does the Gettysburg Address mean to you and how can we carry on the legacy of those words today?